-In order to volunteer in the classroom parents must successfully complete a fingerprint clearance background check through the Arizona Department of Public Safety and be approved by administration prior to being allowed in the classroom.
-In addition, parents must also sign a Parent Volunteer Agreementand adhere to the Volunteer Dress Code.
-If a parent would like to volunteer, on the spur of the moment, without having completed the fingerprint clearance background check, they may, provided they first complete fingerprinting in the front office, second, get approval from administration and third are escorted to and from the classroom by a member of the school staff.
+In order to volunteer in the classroom parents must successfully complete a background screening through Accurate Background and be approved by administration prior to being allowed in the classroom.
+In addition, volunteers must also pay the fee and complete the internal paperwork found on the website.
+Volunteers must also adhere to the Volunteer Dress Code.
+If someone would like to volunteer on the spur of the moment without having completed the background screening process, they may, provided they first complete the background screening, second, get approval from administration and third are escorted to and from the classroom by a member of the school staff.

 We ask that parents make other arrangements for non-school age children when volunteering in the classroom in order to avoid unnecessary distractions for students.